Home

 • Seamless integration: Combine synchronous Each and asynchronous AsyncEach pipelines.

-• Lazy async evaluation: No promises are awaited until iteration occurs.
+• Lazy async evaluation: Promises are awaited only when iterated.

 Example